-Penta UK Foundation is a newly established independent UK charity registered on the 22nd of October, 2019.
+Penta Foundation UK is an independent UK charity registered on the 22nd of October, 2019.

-Penta UK seeks to strengthen the overarching Penta network in the UK specifically to promote research into infectious diseases in children, support research focussed on its scientific priorities of infectious diseases, and carry out training and educational programs to help facilitate these goals.
+The Foundation seeks to strengthen the overarching Penta network in the UK specifically to promote research into infectious diseases in children, support research focussed on its scientific priorities, and carry out training and educational programs to help facilitate these goals.

 The charity is composed of a vibrant network of experts and investigators generating solutions for children’s health, notably infections.
-Through the promotion of impactful research on prevention, diagnosis and treatment and management of infections in children as well as training and education programs for clinical providers and researchers, Penta UK strives to improve the health and standard of care of patients in the UK.
+Through the promotion of impactful research on prevention, diagnosis, treatment and management of infections in children and pregnant women as well as through training and education programs for clinical providers and researchers, Penta UK strives to improve the health and standard of care of patients in the UK.

-Micheal has a research interest in optimising antimicrobial prescribing in children.
+Michael has a research interest in optimising antimicrobial prescribing in children.
 He is the joint Chair of Penta.
 He was the previous Chair of the ESPID Research Committee.
 In the UK, he Chairs the Royal College of Paediatrics and Child Health Infection Committee.
 He is the Chief Advisor on anti-infectives to the Children’s British National Formulary.
 He also Chairs the Department of Health’s advisory committee, Antimicrobial Resistance and Healthcare Associated Infection, which advises the UK government on antimicrobial use and resistance.
 He has published 220 papers on the optimal use of antimicrobials in children.
-He was the Chief Investigator of ARPEC, and is the CI of NeoVanc Project and of CAP-IT in the UK.